 Looking first at the 200-day moving average we see a mixed picture for long-term trends.
 For simplicity here, I have just marked the chart as either a long-term uptrend or a long-term downtrend.
 In reality, there would be a distribution phase at the end of the first large uptrend before the downtrend starts.

 Similarly, there would be an accumulation phase at the beginning of January 2019 before the price uptrend starts.
-To find out more about accumulation and distribution phases and stock market cycles, check here.
+Here is an article that explains more about accumulation and distribution phases and stock market cycles.

 I think it is fair to say looking at this chart that it would have been unwise to base trading decisions on moving average crossovers for this time period.